XinweiJiang/Propagation-Filter-CNN/README.md

 # Propagation-Filter-CNN
-- Based on zilongzhong/SSRN (https://github.com/zilongzhong/SSRN.git) open source framework
+- Based on zilongzhong/SSRN (https://github.com/zilongzhong/SSRN.git) open source framework.
-- Adding pf-cnn， cnn， pca-cnn， gabor-cnn， emp-cnn code ( all the cnns have the same structure ).
+- Adding pf-cnn, cnn, pca-cnn, gabor-cnn, emp-cnn code ( all the cnns have the same structure ).
 Some codes need to obtain MATLAB filtered data in advance( Useing the pf.m or gabor.m to get the relevant datasets ).

 ## Parameter:
 The data sets and  number of training samples can be selected within the code, such as: